 Autumn Allen writes books for children and teens, and wears many other hats in the world of children’s literature.
 She is a senior editor at Barefoot Books, a small, independent publisher of children’s books in Massachusetts, where she acquires and develops picture books and board books.
 As an educator, she leads literature circles and writing workshops for children and teens outside of traditional school settings, and is on the faculty at the Harvard Graduate School of Education, Kweli, Grub Street, and the Highlights Foundation.
 As a consultant, she offers sensitivity reads, creates educator’s guides, and gives workshops on using diverse books to discuss race and social justice with young people.

 Autumn was the Writer in Residence selected by the Associates of the Boston Public Library in 2020-21, a Highlights Foundation Muslim Storytellers’ Fellow from 2021-23, and a Kweli alum since 2017.
 Her debut young adult novel, All You Have to Do, earned three starred reviews, was a People Magazine must-read for fall 2023, and a Kirkus Reviews Best YA Books of 2023.
 Her picture books, Step On Board, illustrated by Ekua Holmes, and Answered Prayers, will be published by Knopf.

-Autumn holds an MA-MFA in children’s literature and writing for children from Simmons, a master’s degree from the Harvard Graduate School of Education, where she studied cultural psychology, and a B.A. in literature from Yale.
-Her graduate studies and her practice as an educator in community settings inform her interest in children’s literature as a tool of cultural transmission and as a potential site of cultural transformation.
+Autumn holds an MA-MFA in children’s literature and writing for children from Simmons University, a master’s degree from the Harvard Graduate School of Education, where she studied cultural psychology, and a BA in literature from Yale.
+In her scholarship and in her practice as an author, editor, educator, and consultant, she is interested in young people’s literature as a tool of cultural transmission and as a site of cultural transformation.